Frederick Keys negotiating stadium lease with City

-The team recently lost their affiliation with the Baltimore Orioles and couldn’t play any of last season due to the pandemic.
+The team recently lost their affiliation with the Baltimore Orioles and couldn’t play last season due to the pandemic.

 The new proposed lease would forgive the rent payments from the past year and cut their rent in half from $100,000 a year down to $50,000a year.
 It also puts the team on a one-year lease with options for three one-year renewals.